 Case Study: City of El Paso’s LED Streetlight Retrofit

 El Paso expects to save over $2.4 million per year in energy and maintenance costs as the result of upgrading its outdoor lighting to LEDs.
-El Paso’s successful project can serve as an example for local governments who are exploring an LED street lighting retrofit.
+El Paso’s successful project serves as an example for local governments who are exploring an LED street lighting retrofit.

 Read the City of El Paso’s LED Streetlight Retrofit case study here for more information on the city’s process, challenges, costs, and expected payback of the project.